Building energy management

 Further, those businesses with ISO standards, such as 50001 for energy management systems and 14001 for environmental management systems are required to show auditors, they are proactive in the areas of energy and emissions.

-Companies in Ireland with more than 250 employees or whose annual turnover exceeds € 50 million, must have an independent energy audit carried out at least every four years.
+Non-small and medium-sized enterprises (SMEs) are required to carry out energy audits.
+Article 14 of Statutory Instrument (S.I.)
+No. 426 of 2014 of European Union (Energy Efficiency) Regulations 2014 dictates that companies in Ireland with more than 250 employees or whose annual turnover exceeds € 50 million, must have an independent energy audit carried out at least every four years.
 While public bodies with a floor area of more than 500 m2 or who spend more than € 35,000 on energy per annum must do the same.
-SI 426 was signed into Irish law in accordance with the EU Energy Efficiency Directive (for large business).
+SMEs are exempt under regulations.

 How are energy savings achieved?